Coming home with empty arms is among the most painful and most common memories of parents affected by perinatal bereavement.

 The obstetrics, gynecology and neonatology departments participating in the “FOOTPRINT” training project receive free memory boxes from CiaoLapo.

-The memory box we are preparing now, available from September contains:
+The memory box contains:

-- a photo frame
+A photo frame

 What is the memory box for?